 With a global population explosion underway and increasing numbers of people migrating to urban centres, some argue that cities will have to get smarter or face collapse.
-Which is why, according to industry analysts, the “smart city” will represent a $39.5bn (£25.1bn) marketplace by 2016.
+Which is why the “smart city” is already a fast booming marketplace comprising a vast array of complex elements.

 Whole new cities, such as Songdo in South Korea, have already been constructed according to this template.
 Its buildings have automatic climate control and computerised access; its roads and water, waste and electricity systems are dense with electronic sensors to enable the city’s brain to track and respond to the movement of residents.
 But such places retain an eerie and half-finished feel to visitors – which perhaps shouldn’t be altogether surprising.

-For new initiatives to thrive, it is vital for cities to open up the data they are collecting, said Dan Byles, a former MP and V-P corporate development at Living PlanIT, speaking here at a round table brought together by the Guardian newspaper.
+For new initiatives to thrive, it is vital for cities to open up the data they are collecting, said Dan Byles, a former MP and V-P corporate development at Living PlanIT.
 “Cities need to put this data on to an accessible platform for app developers, who can then create smart applications from that data”.

 Further, there is a ticking time-bomb of arguments about surveillance and privacy that will dwarf any previous conversations about Facebook or even, perhaps, government intelligence agencies scanning our email.
 Unavoidable advertising spam everywhere you go is just the most obvious potential annoyance.
 (There have already been “smart billboards” that recognised Minis driving past and said hello to them.)

-Too, a leading internet security researcher has warned that the Smart Cities of the future could be more vulnerable to hackers than the computers and smartphones of today.
+Further, a leading internet security researcher has warned that the smart cities of the future could be more vulnerable to hackers than the computers and smartphones of today.
 Cesar Cerrudo, chief technology officer at security research firm IOActive Labs, warned that city authorities and governments that are the customers of technology firms aren’t testing the security of the systems they buy.
 “They do a lot of tests for functionality on the system and devices, but they don’t do any security testing.
-So, basically, they are trusting the vendors,” he said.
+So, basically, they are trusting the vendors.”

 Questions, questions - as we yet again turn to technology to get us out of a mess.
 The truth is our existing cities were never designed or intended to handle many of today’s givens - and certainly not on anything like this scale.
 So, who will coordinate smart city technology given that it crosses so many different areas, from roads to social care and from big data to the Internet of Things?
 How will this all be paid for?
 And will these moves get the support of citizens?